smplcod/acpc/README.md

 9. Place components and their state close to where they’re used; permit only one level of props drilling (parent→child); if data is needed deeper or across branches, use Context or Redux Toolkit.
 10. After completing a task, suggest the next task to complete (don't add this to readme).
 11. Keep the "ACP+Charts now" section up to date by showing only what is already available in the project from the user's perspective.
 Display the current version: {release_number}.
+12. If there is no indication what language the page should be in, use English.

 # Project details

 ## Constraints
 - JavaScript only (no TypeScript).
 - No remote databases and no custom backend.
-- Demo data must come from local sources (in-memory, JSON, or localStorage)
+- Demo data must come from local sources (in-memory, JSON, or localStorage).
-- Redux Toolkit for state management

 ## Tech and infrastructure
 - React + Vite (fast HMR).
 - Railway is our hosting.
+- - Redux Toolkit for state management.